Jericho (2006 TV series): Season 3

-In March 2009, Devil's Due Publishing announced that all story lines from the TV series would be continued in a comic book series.
-In November 2009, Devil's Due Publishing released the first issue of the six-issue continuation of the Jericho saga.
+In March 2009, Devil's Due Publishing announced that the story lines from the TV series would be continued in a comic book series.
+In November 2009, Devil's Due Publishing.
 As of May 2011, IDW Publishing re-released the first three comics as Jericho: Redux, as well as issues 4, 5 and 6, thus completing its publication.
 In August 2011, IDW collected all 6 comics into a 144-page graphic novel entitled Jericho Season 3: Civil War.

-As the publisher's description, posted at Amazon.com reads:

-Continuing right where the Jericho Season 2 television cliffhanger ended!
-This specially priced edition collects the first three issues in one affordable package, to prep you for the series' continuation, also available this month.
-Jake Green and Robert Hawkins are in the safe haven of Texas with the last remaining bomb from the first attack.
-From amidst the chaos, they're contacted by John Smith, the mastermind behind the first strike, seeking aid.
-As the Cheyenne army bears down on them, they must decide whether to side with their former enemy to fight a greater one ...

 Season 4

 In April 2012, IDW announced a new series of Jericho comics, entitled Jericho Season 4, which picks up after the events of Jericho Season 3.
 The five-issue series, written by Kalinda Vazquez, with artwork by Andrew Currie and covers by Tim Bradstreet, was overseen by the original television series' writing staff.
-As the publisher's description, posted at Amazon.com reads:

-Overseen by the original writing staff of the television series, Jericho is back with a vengeance, with a whole new chapter of stories told in the show's official continuity.
-Jericho Season Four picks up where Season Three left off.
-Though Jake and Hawkins are happy to be back in Jericho, the challenges they face are daunting.
-Not only are they fugitives in their own hometown, but they find themselves forced to play host to the newest member of the Jericho community - John Smith ... a man who some know as a friend of the resistance, but who Jake and Hawkins know as the man behind the September Attacks.
-Only they know his secret.
-And only they can stop him from committing another heinous act.